hofstetr/cognos/containers/Web_Tier.md

 Next, I need to obtain a valid key and certificate for the purpose of running a web site.
 For now I'm just going to generate a self signed pair and live with the browser warning.

-> openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt
+> openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout web/server.key -out web/server.crt

 Note: I will regenerate this key pair and enter my alias for the common name once it is known.